Mormon's Depository

 Oliver says that when Joseph and Oliver went there, the hill opened, and they walked into a cave, in which there was a large and spacious room.

 [This statement has caused some confusion, but it’s clear when understood in context.
-The room found on the Hill Cumorah that matches the description of the repository opens from the top.
+The repository would open from the top so that, when closed, it could be covered with leaves and brush and be undetectable.
 In that sense, the hill “opens” when you lift the lid.
 It’s not a magical opening door like the automatic sliding doors we see everywhere today.
-When Brigham says “a cave,” the term can refer to either a natural or artificial (man-made) hollow space within a hill or mountain.
+When Brigham says “a cave,” the term could refer to either a natural or artificial (man-made) hollow space within the hill.
 Others said the room was about 16 x 16, which fits Brigham’s description by comparison to many of the rooms in pioneer-era homes.]

 He says he did not think, at the time, whether they had the light of the sun or artificial light; but that it was just as light as day.